 The Way of an Apostle

 7 But we have this treasure in earthen vessels, so that the surpassing greatness of the power may be from God, and not from us.
-8 We are hard-pressed on every side, yet not crushed; we are perplexed, yet not in despair; 9 persecuted, yet not forsaken; struck down, yet not destroyed— 10 always carrying around in the body the dying of Jesus, so that the life of Jesus may also be manifested in our body.
-11 For we who live are constantly handed over to death for Jesus’ sake, that the life of Jesus may also be manifested in our mortal flesh.
+8 We are hard-pressed on every side, yet not crushed; we are perplexed, yet not in despair; 9 persecuted, yet not forsaken; struck down, yet not destroyed— 10 always carrying around in the body the dying of Jesus, so that the life of Jesus as well may be manifested in our body.
+11 For we who live are constantly handed over to death for Jesus’ sake, so that the life of Jesus may also be manifested in our mortal flesh.
 12 So then: Death is at work in5 us, but life in you.

-13 Now it is written, “I believed, therefore I spoke out.”6 And since we have that same spirit of faith, we too believe, and therefore also speak out, 14 knowing that he who raised up the Lord Jesus will also raise us up with Jesus, and will bring us into his presence us together with you.7 15 For all things are for your sakes, so that the grace which is now spreading through so many8 may cause thanksgiving to abound to the glory of God.
+13 Now it is written, “I believed, therefore I spoke out.”6 And since we have that same spirit of faith, we too believe, and therefore also speak out, 14 knowing that he who raised up the Lord Jesus will also raise us up with Jesus, and will bring us into his presence together with you.7 15 For all things are for your sakes, so that the grace which now is spreading through so many8 may cause thanksgiving to abound to the glory of God.

 - Lit.
-Therefore having this ministry as we received mercy
+Therefore having this ministry, as we received mercy

 - Lit. the hidden things of shame